-Operators of the car club take on the major costs of the vehicles and publicity of the scheme.
-Winchester City Council would be responsible for the modest costs of painting the car club spaces and erecting a sign to make the spaces obvious to car club customers, and be responsible for the enforcement of parking restrictions in relation to car club spaces.
+Operators of the car club take on the major costs of the vehicle and publicity.
+Winchester City Council would be responsible for the modest costs of painting the car club spaces and erecting a sign to make the spaces obvious to car club customers, and be responsible for the enforcement of parking restrictions on car club spaces.

-Each space given over to the use of a car club would no longer be producing an income for the Council.
+Each space given over to the use of a car club would not be producing an income for the Council.
 This is estimated to be £2,500 per space per annum.
 If three spaces were dedicated to a car club, this would be mean lost income to the Council of around £7,500 per annum.
 Additionally the cost of charging points would be in the region of £2,000 each, depending on the proximity to a suitable power supply, and any ground works required.
 For three cars, this would be around £6,000.
 Officer time would also be required to monitor the scheme and support marketing materials especially publicising to the business community.
-These costs to the Council need to be balanced against the potential environmental and other benefits referred to above and given the overall annual income from parking charges of approximately £5.5million, it is considered that the reduction resulting from the use of three spaces would be insignificant and justified given the likely benefits of hosting a car club in the city.
+These costs to the Council need to be balanced against the potential environmental and other benefits referred to above and given the overall annual income from parking charges it is considered that the reduction resulting from the use of three spaces would be insignificant and justified given the likely benefits of hosting a car club in the city.

-Some operators may consider a profit sharing scheme once the car club was fully operational with good levels of use.
+Some operators may consider a profit sharing scheme once the car club was fully set up and showing popularity.
 Such schemes will form part of the decision making process for choosing a car club operator, to ensure it provides best value for money for Winchester City Council.

-CONSULTATION UNDERTAKEN ON THE DECISION
+CONSULTATION UNDERTAKEN ON THE PROPOSED DECISION

 Winchester BID has been involved in discussions to date, representing the voice of the city centre businesses.
 A short survey was undertaken of their members, and although the response rate was low, those who responded were positive towards the idea of a car club.
-The BID supports the scheme, and would be in a position to help publicise the it to the business community.
+The BID favours the scheme, and would be in a position to help publicise the scheme to the business community.